dobrapyra/Orion/README.md

     opacity: { // edge opacity
       border: 0.5
     },
-    onlyInside: true // only inside mode for cursor point }
+    onlyInside: true, // only inside mode for cursor point
+    edgeTestPoints: 7 // number of points to check that the edge is outside }
 });
 ```